MeltWS/ProShinePathfinder/README.md

 Please read the `LoadMe_Test.lua` for all infos on how to use, you can also read scripts in `Example folder`

 Know issue :
--The boat will not consider not having surf or cut, or rock blast make sure you have what you need.
+-The bot will not consider not having surf or cut, or rock blast make sure you have what you need.
--Exception Power Plant

 # Contributors: